Here's why Trump cares so much about Tuesday's election

 Eighteen candidates — 11 Republicans, 5 Democrats, and 2 independents — will appear on the ballot Tuesday to compete for two slots in a June runoff election.
 That's unless one of the hopefuls can break 50%, in which case they win outright and will be heading to D.C.

 Polls show Ossoff, who has shattered fundraising records and largely consolidated support on his side of the aisle, is almost certain to crush the rest of the field.
-It's remarkable position for a 30-year-old first-time candidate who can't even vote for himself because he lives outside the district (he has promised to move).
+It's remarkable position for a 30-year-old first-time candidate.
 There's no legal requirement that congressional candidates reside in the districts in which they are running.

 Former Rep. Tom Price, who vacated the seat to join Trump's Cabinet as Secretary of Health and Human Services, was the latest GOP occupant of a seat his party has held for nearly 40 years.
 Former Speaker Newt Gingrich once represented the district, as did Johnny Isakson, who went on to earn a promotion to the Senate.